-You might think so, but in our experience this is not the case.
+In our experience there is a notable chance for having your indefinite notification lifted.
 Some police forces have reported an initial success rate of some 66%.

 It is not, however, a simple case of writing a letter and asking for the requirements to be lifted.
 The police have to apply a statutory test and it is vital that your application is drafted professionally to give you the best prospects of success.

 In determining an application, the police must: